Fortica/NewsFeedVK/README.md

 # NewsFeedVK
 News feed app by VK
-News feed app by VK
+Create service for register to VK